ZekeStarr/docs/lod/variables.md

 [Life Cycle Actions (LCAs)](life-cycle-actions.md) are actions that are triggered by specific events during the life cycle of the lab.
 Variables can be set in LCAs, and then later used in later LCAs, lab activities, and lab instructions.

 Variables set via LCAs must be set during a life cycle event that occurs before the variable will be used in the lab.
-For , if you configured an LCA to set a variable during the tear down event, the variable would not be set while the student is performing the lab.
+For example, if you configured an LCA to set a variable during the tear down event, the variable would not be set while the student is performing the lab.
 Similarly, if you set a variable in a LCA you cannot use the variable in the same LCA, but you may use it in LCAs that trigger afterwards.
 For example, setting an variable in a blocking LCA during the building event, and reusing it in a different building LCA or one that triggers on the built event.

 There are currently two forms of Life Cycle Action that can be configured to set a variable: